-Each Camera that is rendering to the device automatically overrides the field of view of the Camera with the field of view your user inputs in the software settings for each VR SDK.
-You can override this field of view value through script at runtime to set a custom field of view specific to your application.
+Each Camera that is rendering to the device automatically replaces the FOV of the Camera with the FOV that the user input in the software settings for each VR SDK.
+The user cannot change the field of view during runtime, because this behaviour is known to induce motion sickness.

 If your VR device supports Unity Editor mode, press Play in the Editor to test directly on your device.

 The left eye is rendered to the Game View window if you have stereoTargetEye set to left or both.
 The right eye is rendered if you have stereoTargetEye set to right.